SE-LAB-GROUP/SE-LAB-EXP-6/README.md

 This pattern allows StatusNotifier to change its behavior based on the package status, such as continuing to prompt the user until the package is delivered.
 ![image](https://github.com/SE-LAB-GROUP/SE-LAB-EXP-6/assets/79265257/d84f5bbf-c51b-4942-be49-581cfb3e7a58)
 ![image](https://github.com/SE-LAB-GROUP/SE-LAB-EXP-6/assets/79265257/cf972f6b-0eb2-4b63-939f-5554ed4ebcc7)

+# Questions
+## 1. Name and describe each of the three categories of design patterns introduced in the GoF book

+### 1. Creational Patterns:
+The design patterns that deal with the creation of an object.
+These patterns provide various mechanisms to create objects, increasing the flexibility and reuse of existing code.

+There are 5 design patterns in the creational design patterns category.

+#### Singleton
+The singleton pattern restricts the initialization of a class to ensure that only one instance of the class can be created.
+#### Factory
+The factory pattern takes out the responsibility of instantiating a object from the class to a Factory class.
+#### Abstract
+Factory	Allows us to create a Factory for factory classes.
+#### Builder
+Creating an object step by step and a method to finally get the object instance.
+#### Prototype
+Creating a new object instance from another similar instance and then modify according to our requirements.

+### 2. Structural Patterns:
+The design patterns in this category deals with the class structure such as Inheritance and Composition.
+These patterns deal with object composition, simplifying the structure by identifying the relationships between objects.

+There are 7 structural design patterns defined in the Gangs of Four design patterns book.

+#### Adapter
+Provides an interface between two unrelated entities so that they can work together.
+#### Composite
+Used when we have to implement a part-whole hierarchy.
+For example, a diagram made of other pieces such as circle, square, triangle, etc.
+#### Proxy
+Provide a surrogate or placeholder for another object to control access to it.
+#### Flyweight
+Caching and reusing object instances, used with immutable objects.
+For example, string pool.
+#### Facade
+Creating a wrapper interfaces on top of existing interfaces to help client applications.
+#### Bridge
+The bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client program.
+#### Decorator
+The decorator design pattern is used to modify the functionality of an object at runtime.

+### 3. Behavioral Patterns:
+This type of design patterns provide solution for the better interaction between objects, how to provide lose coupling, and flexibility to extend easily in future.
+These patterns focus on communication between objects, ensuring flexible and efficient interactions.

+There are 11 behavioral design patterns defined in the GoF design patterns.

+#### Template Method
+used to create a template method stub and defer some of the steps of implementation to the subclasses.
+#### Mediator
+used to provide a centralized communication medium between different objects in a system.
+#### Chain of Responsibility
+used to achieve loose coupling in software design where a request from the client is passed to a chain of objects to process them.
+#### Observer
+useful when you are interested in the state of an object and want to get notified whenever there is any change.
+#### Strategy
+Strategy pattern is used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.
+#### Command
+Command Pattern is used to implement lose coupling in a request-response model.
+#### State
+State design pattern is used when an Object change it’s behavior based on it’s internal state.
+#### Visitor
+Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
+#### Interpreter
+defines a grammatical representation for a language and provides an interpreter to deal with this grammar.
+#### Iterator
+used to provide a standard way to traverse through a group of Objects.
+#### Memento
+The memento design pattern is used when we want to save the state of an object so that we can restore later on.

+### Conclusion
+Gangs of Four design patterns lay the foundation of core design patterns in programming.
+There are many other design patterns built on top of these patterns for specific requirements.

+## 2. Patterns used in This Project
+The patterns used in this project are:

+### Strategy Pattern:
+This is a behavioral pattern.
+It is used here to define a family of shipping algorithms (Standard and Express shipping) and make them interchangeable.

+### State Pattern:
+This is a behavioral pattern.
+It is used here to manage the state of the package (in transit or delivered) and alter behavior based on the state.

+## 3. Suitable Design Pattern for Single Package Creation
+Given that we only have one package in each execution and no other packages are present, the <b>Singleton<b> Pattern is appropriate for creating and managing the package instance.
+The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.